anirbanbasu/dqa/README.md

  - Dapr telemetry configuration at `.dapr/config.yaml`.
  - Dapr hot-swappable component configuration files at `.dapr/components/`.

-The following environment variables are also relevant but not essential, except for `OLLAMA_API_KEY`.
+The following API keys are optional but maybe provided for additional functionality.
+If not provided, the corresponding functionality will not be available.

- - `OLLAMA_API_KEY`: The Ollama API key is required for MCP-based web-search and cloud hosted models on Ollama.
+ - `OLLAMA_API_KEY`: The Ollama API key is required for MCP-based web search, web fetch and cloud hosted models on Ollama.
+MCP features include 2 tools.
+Create one from [your Ollama account](https://ollama.com/settings/keys).
+ - `ALPHAVANTAGE_API_KEY`: The API key to MCP-based Alpha Vantage finance related functions.
+MCP features include 118 tools.
+Obtain your [free API key from Alpha Vantage](https://www.alphavantage.co/support/#api-key).
+Note that basic finance tools are available through the [yfinance MCP](https://github.com/narumiruna/yfinance-mcp) even if Alpha Vantage MCP is not loaded.

+The following environment variables are all optional.
  - `APP_LOG_LEVEL`: The general log level of the DQA app.
 Defaults to `INFO`.
  - `DQA_MCP_SERVER_TRANSPORT`, `FASTMCP_HOST` and `FASTMCP_PORT`: These specify the transport type, the host and port for the built-in MCP server of DQA.
 The default values are `stdio`, `localhost` and `8000` respectively.
  - `LLM_CONFIG_FILE` and `MCP_CONFIG_FILE`: These specify where the LLM and MCP configurations These default to `conf/llm.json` and `conf/mcp.json` respectively.